oseghr/data-engineering/documentation/04_run-postgres-docker.md

 ## Connecting to PostgreSQL

 Once the container is running, we can log into our database with [pgcli](https://www.pgcli.com/).
+We can also connect using pgadmin.

 Install pgcli: